Wyatt-Warren/VidyaTracker/README.md

   - UnplayedTempList

 ## Features
 - "Are you sure?" window on every remove button
+- move deck status to the far right